GLOBALLY RECOGNIZED ROSEN LAW FIRM Encourages Hesai Group Investors to Secure Counsel Before Important Deadline in Securities Class Action Filed by the Firm – HSAI

-/EIN News/ -- NEW YORK, April 21, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Hesai Group (NASDAQ: HSAI) pursuant and/or traceable to Company’s initial public offering conduced in February 2023 (the “IPO”), of the important June 6, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.
+NEW YORK, April 21, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Hesai Group HSAI pursuant and/or traceable to Company's initial public offering conduced in February 2023 (the "IPO"), of the important June 6, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Hesai securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.